Biopsies may need to be performed using the mammogram equipment. This only occurs if the area to be biopsied is not visible under ultrasound.

 The procedure is much the same as under ultrasound, but you will be sitting on a chair or lying on a special trolley while the procedure is performed.
 A local anaesthetic is used, and the mammographers will make sure the procedure is as comfortable as possible.

 This involves taking a sample of tissue through a needle.
 The needle is guided into place using x-ray.

 You will be positioned in the best way to access the area to be biopsied.
 The area will be cleaned with antiseptic and local anaesthetic administered.
-A tiny incision will be made in the skin before the core needle is inserted with x-ray guidance.
-It is often necessary to make more than one pass of the needle to obtain a sufficient sample.
+A tiny incision (cut) will be made in the skin before the core needle is inserted with x-ray guidance.
+It is often necessary to make more than one pass of the needle to get a sufficient sample.

 Before your Scan